Hexagon/croner/MIGRATION.md

   * MINOR version changes indicate new functionality that is backwards-compatible with the previous version.
   * PATCH version changes indicate bug fixes or other minor changes that are backwards-compatible with the previous version.

-Croner follow the above strictly, which means you can be fairly certain that a minor or patch bump won't cause any issue with your software.
+Croner follows the above strictly, which means you can be fairly certain that a minor or patch bump won't cause any issues with your software.
 A major bump will probably require some level of manual intervention.

-If upgrading from a previous version of Croner, the most important breaking change to know about is `4.x` to `5.x`, where the way day-of-month and day-of-week is combined changed. `1.x`-`4.x` used `AND` while `>=5.0` uses `OR` to comply with Vixie-cron.
-Read more about this in issue [#53](https://github.com/Hexagon/croner/issues/53).
+If upgrading from a previous version of Croner, the most important breaking change to know about is from `4.x` to `5.x`, where the way day-of-month and day-of-week are combined has changed.
+Versions `1.x`-`4.x` used "AND," while version `5.0` or later uses "OR" to comply with Vixie-cron.
+You can read more about this in issue #53.
+The new mode is, oddly enough, called `legacyMode` and can be disabled using the options.

 ## Migrating from Cron